JoshuaPattonWeb/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+- Context API allows to make prop drilling easily accessible

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- Actions: Pass information the store
+- Store: The store is identified as an object that holds state value
+- Reducer: Reducers are used to change an initial, or updated state, that is provided.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+- Thunk is a middleware implemented in the store within the index.js file that allow us to write action creators that return functions rather than actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+- My favorite state management system would have to be Context API.
+I feel as if it is a lot more organized and makes for everything to be accessible at a much easier rate.
+Without it, we would be drilling for the next 50 years just to complete tasks.